 I know.
 Bentley's Continental GT is nothing new.
 In my part of the country you're bound to see one drive by daily, yet I never tire of its lines.
 Its 2011 redesign refined the curvaceous theme, and the 2016 update added fresh new elements, although in both cases Crewe made sure not to mess with the formula that's allowed this car unprecedented success.

 Personal time well spent with two-door Bentley hardtops began before the modern-day Continental GT transformed the entire ultra-luxury sector in 2004, yet the thought of getting behind the wheel of yet another reignites the senses.
 Bentley calls the bronzy grey-brown metallic coating this particular Continental GT V8, Spectre.
 It's stunning.
 The closer you get the more dazzling it becomes.
-There's a three-dimensional Read Full Story
+There's a Read Full Story

 In case you thought Bentley already produced the ultimate luxury SUV, not so confirmed the revered British ultra-luxury marque when it coined its Bentayga Mulliner “The Ultimate Luxury SUV”, a “flagship…